Last updated in February 2022.

-Microblading is most definitely the most popular brow styling trend of the last few years.
+Microblading is the most popular brow styling trend of the last few years.
 Everyone seems to want the subtle yet enhanced look of microbladed eyebrows, but let’s face it – it is an expensive treatment.

 PMUHub explores the phenomenon of DIY microblading eyebrows.